jchang-avtx/automation_test_scripts/Regression_Testbed_TF_Module/modules/testbed-basic/README.md

 - **east1_ubuntu_info**
 - **east2_ubuntu_info**

-Outputs the ubuntu info (name, id, public ip, and private ip) for all instances in the given regions.
+Outputs the ubuntu info (name, id, public ip, private ip, and instance state) for all instances in the given regions.

 - **controller_public_ip**